 Not only will your veterinarian give your cat a thorough check-up but he will also be able to advise you on cat care.
-As your cat ages, his requirements will change.
-So it is always handy to speak to your veterinarian about the different needs of your cat throughout his life.
+As a cat ages, his requirements will change.
+So it is always helpful to speak to a veterinarian about the different needs of your cat throughout his life.

 Cats are obligate carnivores and have very specific dietary requirements.
-Therefore it is vital that their nutritional needs be met with an adequate diet especially designed for cats.
-Never feed your cat a diet for dogs and if you do choose to feed a raw/home made diet for your cat, speak with your veterinarian to make sure it has all the necessary vitamins and minerals your cat requires.
+Therefore it is vital that their nutritional needs be met with an adequate diet specially designed for cats.
+Never feed your cat a diet for dogs and if you do choose to feed a raw/homemade diet for your cat, speak with your veterinarian to make sure it has all the necessary vitamins and minerals your cat requires.

 Obesity can cause a number of life-threatening diseases in cats, and it is up to cat owners to make sure their cat remains a healthy weight.

-In the ideal world cats could safely roam around outdoors, relax in the sun, watch the wildlife and get some exercise, unfortunately, there are many risks which come with the great outdoors.
-Cars, dogs, cruel humans, infectious disease are just some dangers which face outdoor cats.
+In the ideal world, cats could safely roam around outdoors, relax in the sun, watch the wildlife and get some exercise, unfortunately, there are many risks which come with the great outdoors.
+Cars, dogs, cruel humans, snakes, ticks, infectious disease are just some dangers which face outdoor cats.

 There is a compromise which many cat owners are embracing and that is to provide your cat with an outdoor cat enclosure.
-This permits your cat to enjoy the outdoors but keeps it safe.
+This permits your cat to enjoy the outdoors in a safe and controlled environment.